parse-community/Parse-SDK-Flutter/README.md

   	keyParseServerUrl,
     coreStore: await CoreStoreSembastImp.getInstance());
 ```
-It's possible to add other params, such as ...
+It's possible to add other parameters to work with your instance of Parse Server:-

 ```dart
   await Parse().initialize(